Accommodation for exchange and study abroad students

 Off-Campus Perth CBD Accommodation

 Accommodation close to the University is usually in high demand and more expensive than other areas.
-The University Housing Office maintains listings of both vacant and shared accommodation available to students in areas surrounding the campus.
+The UWA Accommodation Office maintains listings of both vacant and shared accommodation available to students in areas surrounding the campus.
 The Housing Office does not evaluate the accommodation or negotiate on your behalf with the owner/agent.
 You are responsible for judging the quality, suitability and safety of the accommodation.

 You can look for accommodation by: